openedx/event-routing-backends/docs/technical_documentation/how-tos/how_to_test.rst

 How To Test
 ###########

 This is a rough guide of how to go about testing backends in edx-platform.
-It assumes you have devstack already up and running.
-If not, see `devstack docs <https://github.com/openedx/devstack>`_.

 Add edx-event-routing-backends to requirements
 ----------------------------------------------